Rusteam/rusteam/README.md

 # Hi there

 My name is Rustem Glue.
 I am a deep learning researcher and engineer.
-I have experience working with structured machine learning problems and text and image processing with deep learning.
+I have experience working with structured machine learning problems and deep learning for CV and NLP.

 Currently I'm working on appling deep learning models to SAR imagery.
-I've trained:
-- an object detection model to localize multiple object classes
-- a segmentation model to recognize environmental issues.
+I've trained an object detection model with yolov5 and a semantic segmentation model with unet.

 ## [0.0.1] - 2023-02-03